DJB-SpeakJet PSIM Interface

 These two byte commands can be sent to the SpeakJet by placing the TTS256 in pass through mode.
 This is accomplished by sending the text "passthruon" and an end-of-line.
 All characters sent to the TTS256 will be sent directly to the SpeakJet.
 An "X" ($58) will terminate the pass through mode.
 Note that this character cannot be used as the second byte of a two byte command as it will terminate the pass through mode.
 An "X" is also used to terminate the SCP mode for communication directly with the SpeakJet internal registers.
 An alternate \A may be used to terminate SCP mode and not pass through.

-Here's a photo of my PSIM with the additional daughterboard for the I2C bridge and TTS256 making a very 'tight' module.
+I built the I2C bridge and TTS256 on a separate daughterboard which mounts below the SpeakJet board.
+Here's a photo of my PSIM with the additional daughterboard making a very tight module.

 back